emmajanedrews/base-template/_posts/2018-04-27-4-home-improvement-tactics-for-a-spring-sale.md

 I'm here to talk to you today about the four tactics you can use to improve your home to get ready for the spring market.

 **1) Take a look at your entire home.** Walk around your home and look at your bathrooms.
-Does the caulking need redone or is there any mold? &nbsp;
+Does the caulking need to be redone or is there any mold? &nbsp;

 Do your baseboards need to be repainted or refreshed?
 If you have pets like I do, there are probably chew marks that need to be fixed on your baseboards.